June 4, 2019

 The issue arises when “stoner culture” imagery is by and large the most common kind used to represent the people, the industry, and the culture of cannabis.
-Movements like medicinal cannabis company MedMen’s ForgetStoner campaign are championing the normalizing of cannabis culture and the real people who participate in cannabis use for medicine and recreation.
+Ad campaigns like MedMen’s ForgetStoner work to normalize cannabis culture and the real people who participate in cannabis use for medicine and recreation.

 How then can we integrate imagery of cannabis without falling into the trap of negative stereotypes and running the risk of creating projects that look like everything else on the web and print?
 Here are a few ideas to help choose cannabis images that are in line with contemporary culture and will lend credibility to your campaigns.

 Authentic Cannabis Stock Photos + Footage

 Authenticity is paramount when integrating lifestyle cannabis images.
 Remember the old, cliché business stock photos of a couple of duds shaking hands in front of a fake graph?
 In the same vein, nobody is going to be gripped by images of models awkwardly interacting with cannabis in a visibly forced atmosphere.

 Sometimes it’s a party, but often people who use cannabis are just having some casual self-care time with a coffee or an art project.
 Or they’re just hanging out with their dog, scrolling through Instagram.
 Look for natural settings and realistic situations with an array of people.
 Cannabis consumers come in all colors, sizes, shapes, and genders, so be conscious of creating an inclusive space.
 Remember — real people, real life.